rbe549/rbe549.github.io/hw0.md

 ## 1. Due Date

 **11:59:59PM, Friday, Aug 26, 2022.**
 This homework is to be submitted individually.
 The aim of HW0 is to give you a guage of the quality, expectation and difficulty of this course.
-You are expected to be able to solve HW0 before the class starts. <b>Remember that HW0 is graded and does count for your final grade.</b> Download starter Code from [here](#starter).
+You are expected to be able to solve HW0 before the class starts. <b>Remember that HW0 is graded and does count for your final grade.</b> Download starter Code from [here](#starter). <a href="https://towardsdatascience.com/free-gpus-for-training-your-deep-learning-models-c1ce47863350"> Here is a link</a> to obtain free GPUs for netural network training if you need them.

 <a name='pblite'></a>